 With all the aggressors your hair can come in contact with daily—think: pollution, UV rays, chlorinated water, excessive styling—we recommend giving your strands a little extra TLC every now and again.
-To help improve the overall quality of your hair and address specific concerns, try a hair mask.
+To help improve the overall quality of your hair and address specific concerns, hair-masks-what-are-they-all-about.
 Hair masks are easy to use, take very little time, and can be worn while multi-tasking.
 Win-win-win.

 4. TAME FLYAWAYS AND FRIZZY HAIR

 Just because your hair is normal, doesn’t mean it’s immune to bad hair days, unwanted frizzy, or flyaway hairs.
 As a recap, frizzy hair is caused by a loss of moisture in strands.
-To help keep hair frizz at bay (especially on extra humid days!), make sure your hair is adequately hydrated so as not to seek moisture from the air around it.
+To help keep hair frizz at bay (especially on extra humid days!), how-to-give-your-hair-the-hydration-it-needs so as not to seek moisture from the air around it.
 If you’re in a pinch, reach for a hair oil or hair serum that can tame frizzy and flyaway hair immediately.

 5. BE GENTLE WHEN BRUSHING HAIR